tc39/how-we-work/terminology.md

 ### Realm
 #### Definition
 A realm consists of a set of [intrinsic](###Intrinsic) objects, an ECMAScript global environment, all of the ECMAScript code that is loaded within the scope of that global environment, and other associated state and resources (i.e. a global object and an associated set of [primordial](###Primoridal) objects).
-Objects within a realm implicitly share these primordials and can therefore easily disrupt each other by primordial poisoning -- modifying these objects to behave badly.
 Today, in the browser, realms can be created via same origin iframes.
 #### References
 [ECMA262 Spec](https://tc39.es/ecma262/#sec-code-realms)